arkivanov/Decompose/README.md

 * Decompose breaks the code down into small and independent components and organizes them into trees.
 Each parent component is only aware of its immediate children.
 * Decompose draws clear boundaries between UI and non-UI code, which gives the following benefits:
   * Better separation of concerns
-  * Pluggable platform-specific UI (Compose, SwiftUI, React, etc.)
+  * Pluggable platform-specific UI (Compose, SwiftUI, Kotlin/React, etc.)
   * Business logic code is testable with pure multiplatform unit tests
 * Navigation state is fully exposed - plug any UI you want, animate as you like using your favourite UI framework's API or use predefined API.
 * Navigation is a pure function from the old state to a new one - navigate without limits.